sacridini/Awesome-Geospatial/README.md

 * [GeoJSON.Net](https://github.com/GeoJSON-Net/GeoJSON.Net) - .Net library for GeoJSON types & corresponding Json.Net (de)serializers.
 * [Earth-Lens](https://github.com/Microsoft/Earth-Lens) - Earth Lens, a Microsoft Garage project is an iOS iPad application that helps people and organizations quickly identify and classify objects in aerial imagery through the power of machine learning.
 * [ArcBruTile](https://github.com/ArcBruTile/ArcBruTile) - ArcBruTile displays a collection of maps in ArcGIS Pro 2.0 and ArcMap 10.0 - 10.6.
+* [BruTile](https://github.com/BruTile/BruTile) - BruTile is a .NET library to access tile services like those of OpenStreetMap, MapBox or GeodanMaps.

 ## C++